Dispersion Characteristics of a Glide-Symmetric Square Patch Metamaterial with Giant Anisotropy: Theory

 \section{Theory}

 The theoretical model is based on a quasi-static approach including both electrostatic and magnetostatic studies \cite{Baena_boradband_uniaxial2020}.
+Given the subwavelength dimensions of the square patch medium, it can be effectively described as an effective medium for low frequencies \cite{tretyakov2003analytical}.
 For simplicity, the host medium is considered as vacuum, and the metallic patches are considered made of Perfect Electric Conductor (PEC).
 Bianisotropic effects are discarded because of the presence of a center of symmetry in the unit cell and non-linear effects are not considered.
 Consequently, linear constitutive relations are assumed.
 Moreover, due to mirror symmetries of the unit cell, both the permittivity and permeability tensors are diagonal.
 Therefore, the constitutive relations can be written as,

 in which the unknown parameters are the relative transverse permittivity ($\epsilon_t$) and the relative axial permeability ($\mu_z$).
-For identifying the components of the electromagnetic tensors it is considered that the field components $E_z$, $B_x$, and $B_y$ do not interact with the conducting patches, then $\epsilon_z =\mu_x=\mu_y=1$.
+For identifying the components of the electromagnetic tensors it is considered that the field components $E_z$, $B_x$, and $B_y$ do not interact with the conducting patches, which are assumed infinitesimally thin.
+Then $\epsilon_z =\mu_x=\mu_y=1$.
 In addition, the structure is symmetric under a $90^{\circ}$ rotation around the $z$-axis, implying $\epsilon_x = \epsilon_y = \epsilon_t$.